Gilgamesh flood myth: History

+Tablets

+The first Gilgamesh flood tablet was discovered by Hormuzd Rassam in Nineveh and was in the collection of the British Museum but had not been translated.
+In 1872, George Smith, an assistant at the British Museum, translated the tablet from the seventh-century B.C Akkadian.
+Reportedly, he exclaimed, "I am the first man to read that after more than two thousand years of oblivion".

+While on a subsequent archeological expedition to Nineveh in Iraq, Smith found on May 7, 1873 a portion of a tablet containing the missing part of the flood story, describing the provisioning of the ark: "Into the midst of it thy grain, thy furniture, and thy goods, thy wealth, thy woman servants, thy female slaves...the animals of the field all, I will gather and I will send to thee, and they shall be enclosed in thy door."

+A much older Cuneiform tablet dating to 1646-1626 B.C., about one thousand years before the Book of Genesis is believed to have been written, and known as the Epic of Atra-Hasis describing a great flood was discovered in 1898.
+J. P. Morgan acquired it and today it is in the Morgan Library & Museum.

+In 2007, Andrew George translated a 3,200 year old tablet dating to around 1200 B.C. found during excavations at Ugarit.
+The tablet contains a fragment of the Epic of Gilgamesh, including parts of the story of Utnapishtim and the flood.

-Tablet XI
+Tablet 11

-The Gilgamesh flood tablet XI was discovered in Nineveh.
-It contains additional story material besides the flood.
+The Gilgamesh flood tablet 11 (XI) contains additional story material besides the flood.
 The flood story was included because in it, the flood hero Utnapishtim is granted immortality by the gods and that fits the immortality theme of the epic.
 The main point seems to be that Utnapishtim was granted eternal life in unique, never-to-be-repeated circumstances.
 As if to demonstrate this point, Utnapishtim challenges Gilgamesh to stay awake for six days and seven nights.
 However, as soon as Utnapishtim finishes speaking Gilgamesh falls asleep.
 Utnapishtim instructs his wife to bake a loaf of bread for every day he is asleep so that Gilgamesh cannot deny his failure.
 Gilgamesh, who wants to overcome death, cannot even conquer sleep.

 As Gilgamesh is leaving, Utnapishtim's wife asks her husband to offer a parting gift.
 Utnapishtim tells Gilgamesh of a boxthorn-like plant at the very bottom of the ocean that will make him young again.
 Gilgamesh obtains the plant by binding stones to his feet so he can walk on the bottom of the sea.
 He recovers the plant and plans to test it on an old man when he returns to Uruk.
 Unfortunately, when Gilgamesh stops to bathe it is stolen by a serpent that sheds its skin as it departs, apparently reborn.
 Gilgamesh, having failed both chances, returns to Uruk, where the sight of its massive walls provokes him to praise this enduring work of mortal men.
 The implication may be that mortals can achieve immortality through lasting works of civilization and culture.